scilus/dmri-explorer/contributing.md

 # Contributing Guidelines

-Of course, your contributions to the `dmri-explorer` project are very much welcomed!
+Your contributions to the `dmri-explorer` project are very much welcomed!

 ## Feature Requests or Bug Reporting